 Research on Listening

 A Harvard study found “that speakers paired with good listeners (versus those paired with distracted listeners) felt less anxious, more self-aware, and reported higher clarity.”
-By merely feeling heard, participants in the study experienced more clarity and reduced stress levels.
+By simply feeling heard, participants in the study experienced greater clarity and lower stress levels.

 As the mom of a tween and teen, I’m trying hard to bite my tongue more often these days.
-With the shift to hybrid and on-line school, social distancing, canceled activities, and more time at home, there’s a lot for kids to process now.
-Studies show that one of the best ways to navigate difficult thoughts and emotions is by sharing with a good listener.
+With the shift to hybrid and online school, social distancing, canceled activities, and more time at home, there’s a lot for kids to process now.
+Studies show that one of the most effective ways to navigate difficult thoughts and emotions is by sharing them with a good listener.

 So what does deep listening mean?